Advertiser Disclosure

 Is Silver Medallion SkyPriority?

 Silver Medallion does not normally include SkyPriority benefits.
-Some airports may not have Silver Medallion check-in queue, and at those airports, if you are a Silver Medallion, you can use the SkyPriority lane.
+Some airports may not have Silver Medallion check-in queues.
+At those airports, if you are a Silver Medallion, you can use the SkyPriority lane.
 Normally, there are dedicated Silver Medallion lanes at hub airports such as Detroit, Atlanta, or Salt Lake City.

 How do I get Delta Silver Medallion?